skienzmatishun/rippreport/content/p/backstory-podcast-no-94-alabamas-ethical-decay-and-delta/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: Color-coded Alabama county map showing recent COVID-19 cases per 100,000 people, highlighting Gulf Coast hotspots
+alttags: A color-coded map titled Hot spots by county shows new SARS-COV-2 cases per 100,000 people in Alabama, with the Baldwin County seal and Backstory Podc...
 ---
 35.4 Million SARS-COV-2 infected in the USA with 615,000 deaths.
 The Delta variant has Gulf Coastal Hospitals filling fast and your elected officials are finally getting the picture.